Medical Malpractice Claims

 A mere 13 percent of patients who are seriously injured due to medical negligence ever file a Medical Malpractice lawsuit.

-Medical malpractice can occur in any medical field.
+Malpractice can occur in any medical field.
 In addition to hospital malpractice, other types of professional medical malpractice include chiropractic malpractice, dental negligence, malpractice by an OB/GYN, orthopedic malpractice, psychiatric malpractice, cosmetic surgery errors and nursing home negligence.

 Additionally, malpractice lawsuits allow for plaintiffs to recover compensation for losses that are not easily quantified, such as pain and suffering, loss of life’s enjoyment and loss of marital benefits.

-If you believe you or a loved one has been injured as a result of medical malpractice, and require the immediate services of a highly experienced and aggressive attorney, please call the Firm at 561 748-8000 or email us at email@example.com.
+If you believe you or a loved one has been injured as a result of malpractice and require the immediate services of a highly experienced and aggressive attorney, please call the Firm at 561 748-8000 or email us at email@example.com.